On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Results and Discussion

-with $\varepsilon_0$ being the vacuum permittivity and $\varepsilon_\text{r}$ the relative permittivity of Silicon.
-The effective doping concentration \Neff and applied reverse bias $V_\text{bias}$ determine the depletion depth $w$ with

-where $V_\text{tot}=V_\text{bias}+V_\text{bi}$, and $V_\text{bi}$ being the built-in voltage set to \SI{0.7}{\volt}. \Neff is calculated dynamically for every temperature step and slice, accounting for the emission of trapped charges from defects providing space charge.
+with $\beta=\SI{11}{\kelvin\per\minute}$ being the heating rate.
+The electric field profile and depletion depth is calculated according to \equationsref{eq:efield}, \ref{eq:efield_overdepletion} and \ref{eq:depletion_depth}. \Neff is calculated dynamically for every temperature step and slice, accounting for the emission of trapped charges from defects providing space charge.
 The emission term is modified by the weighting field for each slice, which in the case of a planar diode corresponds to the inverse of the depletion depth \cite{sze}.
 The given defect concentration is assumed to be homogeneously distributed throughout the sensor bulk, the fraction inside the depleted volume is initialised as fully filled and the remainder as empty.
 The current is determined by the product of the defect concentration $N_\text{t}$ times the fractional change of the trap occupancy, and summed over all slices and time steps.
 Taking the product of this with the electric charge $q$ and depleted volume results in a current with the unit of ampere.
 The full equation becomes

-where $\Gamma$ is either \autoref{eq:gamma_PF} for the PF model, \autoref{eq:emission} for the PAT model or $1$ for no field enhancement and $\Delta z_i$ are the $n$ slices of the sensor thickness. $n_\text{t}$ is the fraction of defect states occupied, which evolves with an exponential decay over time